 Previous work has highlighted the potential for combining multiple remote sensing proxies to improve the representation of vegetation dynamics (Stavros et al., 2017; Smith et al., 2019), and our results support this conclusion and provide further guidance on which remotely sensed variables contribute most to model improvement in drylands.
 All three classes of remote sensing variables (optical, thermal, and microwave) contributed positively to model skill (Figs. 8-9).
-In particular, the inclusion of SMAP soil moisture/temperature resulted in large gains in model skill (Fig. 8), with the VI+SMAP models performing substantially better than the VI-only models, especially for GPP (Fig. 8a), for which the monthly R2 improved from ~0.4 to nearly 0.7 when adding SMAP variables as predictors.
+In particular, the inclusion of SMAP soil moisture/temperature resulted in large gains in model skill (Fig. 8), with the VI+SMAP models performing substantially better than the VI-only models, especially for GPP (Fig. 8a), for which the monthly R improved from ~0.4 to nearly 0.7 when adding SMAP variables as predictors.
 This is consistent with site-level research showing the importance of soil moisture for dryland carbon and water fluxes (Novick et al., 2016; Stocker et al., 2018).
-The inclusion of soil moisture

-430 and soil temperature was particularly important for predicting carbon and water fluxes in grassland, shrubland, and savanna systems.
+The inclusion of soil moisture and soil temperature was particularly important for predicting carbon and water fluxes in grassland, shrubland, and savanna systems.

-While the LST-only models usually performed worst of all model subsets, and the monthly VI+LST models barely outperformed the VI-only models (Fig. 8a-c), the inclusion of LST was particularly useful for improving predictions of monthly anomalies (i.e., deviations from the mean monthly flux of a given site) of all three flux variables, with R2 increasing by ~0.1 when adding LST to the VI-only models (Fig. 8d-f).
+While the LST-only models usually performed worst of all model subsets, and the monthly VI+LST models barely outperformed the VI-only models (Fig. 8a-c), the inclusion of LST was particularly useful for improving predictions of monthly anomalies (i.e., deviations from the mean monthly flux of a given site) of all three flux variables, with R increasing by ~0.1 when adding LST to the VI-only models (Fig. 8d-f).
 When LST was included in the models, it also had very high leverage over model skill (Fig. 9), indicating that it provided unique information not captured by other remote sensing sources.
-Among the different vegetation types, thermal dataLST was particularly important for evergreen needleleaf forests (Fig. 8), where optical VIs struggle to capture both spatial and temporal dynamics of GPP (Wang et al., 2022) and where growing seasons are more likely to be limited by low temperatures than in warmer and drier grasslands, shrublands, and savannas.
-Daytime LST was particularly important for predicting NEE, consistent with previous work showing the importance of nighttime LST was particularly important for predicting NEE, consistent with previous work showing the importance of nighttime temperature for respiration and overall carbon balance (Anderegg et al., 2015).
-LST also has the benefit of a much longer operational record and much finer spatial resolution than

-445 SMAP, so models based on a combination of VIs and LST could allow longer records of dryland responses to hydroclimatic variability and change.
+Among the different vegetation types, LST was particularly important for evergreen needleleaf forests (Fig. 8), where optical VIs struggle to capture both spatial and temporal dynamics of GPP (Wang et al., 2022) and where growing seasons are more likely to be limited by low temperatures than in warmer and drier grasslands, shrublands, and savannas.
+Daytime LST was particularly important for predicting GPP and ET, possibly indicating that it is an effective indicator of moisture stress (Javadian et al., 2022; Still et al., 2021), while nighttime LST was particularly important for predicting NEE, consistent with previous work showing the importance of nighttime temperature for respiration and overall carbon balance (Anderegg et al., 2015).
+LST also has the benefit of a much longer operational record and much finer spatial resolution than SMAP, so models based on a combination of VIs and LST could allow longer records of dryland responses to hydroclimatic variability and change.